George Enescu and Toronto (2)

-The great Romanian composer, conductor and performer made his American debut in January 1923, but did not visit Canada until his 1931-1932 tour, when he played Montreal.
+The renowned Romanian composer, conductor, and performer made his North American debut in January 1923 but didn’t visit Canada until his 1931-1932 tour, when he performed in Montreal.

 Years later (in January 1937, read here more details) the Women’s Musical Club finally had him arrive to Toronto, and the locals loved it!